gabrielecrawford/education-assignment/terraform-getting-started.md

 }
 ```

-Initialize Terraform with the `init` command.
-The AWS provider will be installed.
+Run the `init` command to initialize Terraform, the provider will be installed.

 ```shell
 $ terraform init
 ```

-You shoud check for any errors.
-If it ran successfully, provision the resource with the `apply` command.
+If there are no errors, run the `apply` command to provision the resources.

 ```shell
 $ terraform apply
 ```

-The command will take up to a few minutes to run and will display a message indicating that the resource was created.
+The command will take up to a few minutes to run, and will display a message indicating that the resource was created.

 Finally, destroy the infrastructure.